 - explore the possibilities and actions within their reach.

 So what would you be looking for in a coaching relationship?

-An approach that I’ve added to my coaching arsenal is the MCORE or Motivational Core.
+An approach that I’ve added to my coaching arsenal is the M_CODE or Motivational Code.
 It’s an assessment that uses a story-based approach to identify why you do what you do, including pursuing coaching.
-When you’ve taken the MCORE, you get a ranked printout of the 27 core motivations that shows how they come to life for you.
+When you’ve taken the M_CODE, you get a ranked printout of the 27 core motivations that shows how they come to life for you.
 Here’s mine:

 Do you see how my top three core motivations inform my coaching practice?

-If we decide to work together in a coaching relationship, you have the opportunity to include the MCORE so we can build on this insight.
+If we decide to work together in a coaching relationship, you have the opportunity to include the M_CODE so we can build on this insight.
 Check out my coaching packages here.

 You can also schedule an exploratory conversation in the blue area below!